PacificBiosciences/smrtflow/docs/pacbio_bundles.rst

     -rw-r--r-- 1 secondarytest Domain Users 42269 May 31 18:04 chemistry-4.1.0.tar.gz
     drwxr-xr-x 6 secondarytest Domain Users  4096 May 31 15:40 chemistry-5.0.0
     -rwxr-xr-x 1 secondarytest Domain Users 38566 May 31 15:40 chemistry-5.0.0.tar.gz
-    lrwxrwxrwx 1 secondarytest Domain Users    15 May 31 15:40 chemistry-active -> chemistry-5.0.0
     -rwxr-xr-x 1 secondarytest Domain Users  1168 May 31 15:40 README.md

-**Note, this symlinking model is what is used to communicate to the services on startup which bundle is active.**

 Starting up the Chemistry Bundle Upgrade Server in Standalone mode